near/docs/docs/development/near-cli.md

 - arguments: `accountId` `--masterAccount`
 - options: `--initialBalance`

-**Note:** You will only be able to create sub-accounts of the `--masterAccount` unless the name of the new account is ≥ 32 characters.
+**Note:** You will only be able to create subaccounts of the `--masterAccount` unless the name of the new account is ≥ 32 characters.

 **Example**: